-The larger of Mars’ two moons, Phobos, was recently photographed as it eclipsed the sun by cameras mounted on the Curiosity Rover which is currently stationed on Mars.
-As Phobos was directly above Mars at about midday, the silhouette of the moon was at it’s largest point and the Curiosity began taking the photos at three second intervals.
-The images were then made into a timelapse video, which NASA has made available to the public to view.
+The larger of Mars’ two moons, Phobos, was recently photographed as it eclipsed the sun by cameras mounted on the Curiosity Rover, which is currently stationed on Mars.
+As Phobos was directly above Mars at about midday, the silhouette of the moon was at its largest point, and the Curiosity began taking the photos at three second intervals.
+The images were then made into a timelapse video, which NASA has made available to the public.
 You can watch it below:

-The images are the first time that an eclipse has been photographed from another planet.
-NASA documented the eclipse so that it could use the information to more accurately calculate Phobo’s orbit.
+This was the first time that an eclipse was photographed from another planet.
+NASA documented the eclipse so that it could use the information to more accurately calculate Phobos’ orbit.
 Since Phobos is not large enough to shadow out the entire sun, the event could not be considered a total eclipse.
 The eclipse is an annual event.